 Solution: Invest in Equities

-Over the past several years the annual inflation rate in the U.S. has hovered around 2 percent, according to the Bureau of Labor Statistics.
+As everyone knows, inflation has been out of control this year.
 If you don’t want your purchasing power to be eroded by inflation, invest in assets with a higher rate of return to avoid running out of money in retirement.

 “The solution is to include equities in your investment mix,” Cheng said.
 Because you will need your savings to continue to grow while in retirement, you should keep stocks or stock mutual funds in your portfolio even after you retire.

 You Might Outlive Your Savings

 When asked, most people would likely say they want to live a long, healthy life.
 But this can be a downside to retirement for those without adequate savings.

 The average life expectancy in the U.S. is 77 years, according to the Centers for Disease Control and Prevention.
 However, about one in four 65-year-olds today will live past age 90, according to the Social Security Administration.
 That means some people could spend decades in retirement.

 It’s impossible to predict the future.
 But the Social Security Administration does have a life expectancy calculator that will show you the average number of years you can expect to live based on your gender and date of birth.
 You can use this figure as a starting point when calculating how long your retirement savings need to last.

 To be safe, though, your plan needs to provide you with enough income to meet your needs for potentially 30-plus years, Geary said.
 If you’re not on track to have enough savings, you might need to delay retirement.